01 of 28

-Whatever the size of your entryway — whether it is a pint-size vestibule or cavernous foyer — these smart flooring ideas will help you create a more functional and stylish entryway.Continue to 2 of 28 below.
+Whatever the size of your entryway—whether it is a pint-size vestibule or cavernous foyer—these smart flooring ideas will help you create a more functional and stylish entryway.Continue to 2 of 28 below.

 02 of 28

-Cement Floor Tiles
+Cement Floor Tile

-There is so much to adore in this cheerful entryway by blogger Jillian Harris.
+There is so much to adore in the above cheerful entryway by blogger Jillian Harris.
 For starters, behold the cement tile floor.
 The pattern tiles are from the Cement Tile Shop, and the style is called Atlas 1.
 Equally welcoming is the bright yellow door in Hannah banana by Benjamin Moore.

 These particular tiles are made of Portland white cement, which is a mixture of limestone, marble, and natural colorants.
 The latter creates the baked-in pattern on top of each tile.Continue to 3 of 28 below.

 03 of 28